 Also, Read: Preparation of Standard Solution of Oxalic Acid

 Extreme skin inflammation can be caused by oxalic acid.
 If ingested by the skin, the crystals/solution are toxic.
 Rare chemical burns from oxalic acid may occur and can cause hypocalcemia.
 Gangrene has been observed in the people who handled oxalic acid without gloves.

 As a matter of course, oxalic acid is a chemical element.
 Inherently, oxalic acid is a potent acid: it is approximately 3,000 times stronger than acetic acid, which in ordinary vinegar is the chemical term for the acid (usually marketed as about 5 percent acetic acid solution).

-Why oxalic acid is used as primary standard?
+Why is oxalic acid used as the primary standard?

-A primary norm is any material that can be exactly weighed out in pure form, such as oxalic acid, so that the number of moles present can be estimated reliably by the measured weight and the known molar mass.
-Main standards need not necessarily be the standard solutions used in an acid-base titration.
+A primary standard is any material that can be exactly weighed out in pure form, such as oxalic acid, so that the number of moles present can be estimated reliably by the measured weight and the known molar mass.
+Main standards need not necessarily be the standard solutions used in the acid-base titration.

 What can I use instead of oxalic acid?

 Hydrochloric acid acts similarly to sulphuric acid as a substitute for oxalic acid.
 Until the steel or other metal is further worked into more economically usable forms, hydrochloric acid eliminates rust and iron oxide in metals (a method also referred to as pickling).